A couple kisses during their Iceland elopement

 12. Aldeyjarfoss

-This spectacular waterfall located in Iceland’s highlands has beautiful basalt stacks as a backdrop with a breathtaking view.
+This spectacular waterfall in Iceland’s highlands has beautiful basalt stacks as a backdrop with a breathtaking view.
 With the right light, this spot makes for gorgeous photos, too!

 13. Kirkjufell Mountain